magicsih/adb4j/README.md

 # adb4j
-Android Debug Bridge for Java
+- Android Debug Bridge for Java.
+- ADB commands can be used in Java programming model.
+- Device callbacks can be registered.
+- Written in pure Java. no other dependencies.

+# Thread Model
+- One device to one thread.

 ## Quick Start
 ### Maven Dependency